brunobord/140cRPG/README.md

 ## More to come...

-* Actually build a website out of this document,
+* [WIP] Actually build a website out of this document,
-* Detailed explanations of the "zip'ed" rules,
 * Advanced rules that would develop the "fuzzy" areas (Fights, Magic, Levels).
 My intent is to squeeze each section to a maximum of 140c.
 * Variants and spin-offs (Cthulhu, Star Wars, Harry Potter, Zombie, Cowboys,...)